4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The collection returned by `VP Get values` contains a two-dimensional collection:

 *   Each element of the first-level collection represents a row and contains a subcollection of values
 *   Each subcollection contains cell values for the row.
-Values can be Integer, Real, Boolean, Text, Null.
+Los valores pueden ser Integer, Real, Boolean, Text, Null.
 If a value is a date or time, it is returned in an object with the following properties:

     | Propiedad | Tipo  | Descripción                                                 |
     | --------- | ----- | ----------------------------------------------------------- |